drpetersonfernandes/SimpleLauncher/home.md

 ## Where to Find Game Covers:

-We do NOT provide ROMs, ISOs or Game Covers.
+We do NOT provide ROMs, ISOs or Game Covers.<br>
 You can find cover images on websites such as [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) or [EmuMovies](https://emumovies.com).
 However, please note that these sites are not affiliated with Simple Launcher.

 ## List of Parameters for Emulators